 - Closing volume is higher in infants and decreases with age.

 - Lower diffusing capacity of the lungs for carbon monoxide (DLCO).

 - Pulmonary function test cannot be performed before 4 years of age.
 Asthma and other obstructive disorders are therefore difficult to diagnose.

 - Alveoli number increases rapidly in the first 18 months, and the functional development continues till the first decade of life.

 - There are potential obstructive and restrictive issues in newborns.

 - There is a low amount of collagen in the lung matrix of a neonate.
 The elastin–to–collagen ratio increases with age.
 Over 6 years of age, lung recoil increases.

-- Compliance of lungs increases to 150% during the 1st year of life.
+- Compliance of lungs increases to 150% during the first year of life.

 - Chest wall compliance decreases with age.

-- Rib’s orientation in infants is horizontal and changes to downward direction by age 10.
+- Rib’s orientation in infants is horizontal and changes to downward direction by the age of 10.

 Acid-base balance and other substances

 Up to 2 years, potassium excretion, reabsorption of bicarbonate and H-ion buffer capacity is low.
 This capability increases with age.
 Bicarbonate levels in neonates are 18-20mEq/L while adults have 24-26mEq/L bicarbonate.
 The adult level is reached within the first year of life.
 Fractional excretion of sodium (FENa) is as high as 5% immediately after birth, contrary to 1% in the adult.